Matsko3/ElysiaPS/README.md

 # ElysiaPS
-a ps for the famous game GENSHIN IMPACT
+a ps for the hit game GENSHIN IMPACT

 New function preview!